optakt/flow-dps/README.md

 * `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1`
 * `go install github.com/srikrsna/protoc-gen-gotag@v0.6.1`

+Once they are installed, you can run `go generate ./...` from the root of this repository to update the generated protobuf files.

 In order to build the live binary, the following extra steps and dependencies are required:

 * [`CMake`](https://cmake.org/install/)